xhanin/voxxrin/README.md

 To configure IDEA properly (without having to change/ignore anything after `git clone`), you will need :
-* A JDK 1.6 or greater configured as your default Project JDK
+* A JDK 1.6 or greater configured as your default Project JDK Note that to work properly you will have to name this JDK "1.7", yes this is weird ! (see [this tweet](https://twitter.com/fcamblor/status/327434205380354048))
 * Install GAE Java SDK 1.7.5 in $USER_HOME$/tools/appengine/appengine-java-sdk-1.7.5
 * Install Android SDK 2.3.3 on your filesystem, then reference it in the Platform Setting/SDKs section, with the exact name "Android 2.3.3 Platform"
   Note that to install it, you will need to install [ADT Bundle](http://developer.android.com/sdk/index.html).
 Once installed, run the `sdk/tools/android` package manager